 • Outreach and education: This study identified a need for additional outreach to landowners in a number of categories, and a way to provide centralized information and support for those who may be interested in either preserving large open areas or doing restoration in degraded areas.

-The following table includes an implementation plan that identifies the potential lead and timeline for each action.
+Table 9 lays out an implementation plan that identifies the potential lead and timeline for each action.